Green rust: Biologically mediated formation

-Hexagonal crystals of green rust (carbonate and/or sulfate) have also been obtained as a byproducts of bioreduction of ferric oxyhydroxides by dissimilatory iron-reducing bacteria, such as Shewanella putrefaciens, that couple the reduction of Fe^{3+} with the oxidation of organic matter.
+Hexagonal crystals of green rust (carbonate and/or sulfate) have also been obtained as byproducts of bioreduction of ferric oxyhydroxides by dissimilatory iron-reducing bacteria, such as Shewanella putrefaciens, that couple the reduction of Fe^{3+} with the oxidation of organic matter.
 This process has been conjectured to occur in soil solutions and aquifers.

-In one experiment, a 160 mM suspension of orange lepidocrocite γ-FeOOH in a solution containing formate (HCO_{2}^{−}), incubated for 3 days with a culture of S. putrefaciens, turned dark green due to the conversion of the hydroxide to GR(CO_{3}^{2−}), in the form of hexagonal platelets with diameter ~7 µm.
-In this process, the formate was oxidized to bicarbonate HCO_{3}^{−} which provided the carbonate anions for the formation of the green rust.
-The live bacteria were shown to be necessary for the formation of the green rust.
+In one experiment, a 160 mM suspension of orange lepidocrocite γ-FeOOH in a solution containing formate (HCO_{2}^{−}), incubated for 3 days with a culture of Shewanella putrefaciens, turned dark green due to the conversion of the hydroxide to GR(CO_{3}^{2−}), in the form of hexagonal platelets with diameter ~7 μm.
+In this process, the formate was oxidized to bicarbonate HCO_{3}^{−} which provided the carbonate anions for the formation of green rust.
+The active bacteria were necessary for the formation of green rust.

 Laboratory preparation

 Air oxidation methods

-Green rust compounds can be synthesized at ordinary ambient temperature and pressure, from solutions containing iron(II) cations, hydroxide anions, and the appropriate intercalatory anions, such as chloride, sulfate, or carbonate.
+Green rust compounds can be synthesized at ambient temperature and pressure, from solutions containing iron(II) cations, hydroxide anions, and the appropriate intercalatory anions, such as chloride, sulfate, or carbonate.